wisdom1456/neat-starter/src/posts/practiceareas/driving-while-license-suspended-revoked.md

 Once your license is suspended, it can be very difficult to resolve.
 Combine that with the fact that driving is a relative necessity these days, it is no wonder why Driving While License Suspended or Revoked is such a common offense.

-Call Bernhardt Law to help end the seemingly endless suspended license cycle and work towards getting your license reinstated.
+Call Bernhardt Riley to help end the seemingly endless suspended license cycle and work towards getting your license reinstated.

 <!--EndFragment-->